elsehow/signal-identity-tools/contributing.md

 Well, the keyserver is so tightly complected with the ID generation (after all, the keyserver needs to validate whatever the ID generator produces).
-So, i am bundling them for now.
-Happy to hearjk
+So, I am bundling them for now.
+You can require tehm separately in your applications.

 ## developing